 View my full disclosure policy.

-In Germany growing up there wasn’t a Santa Claus, we had St. Nicholaus and he came on December 6th.
-We used to leave out boots for him to fill with nuts, oranges and some chocolates.
+In Germany growing up, there wasn’t a Santa Claus, we had St. Nicholaus and he came on December 6th.
+We used to leave out boots for him to fill with nuts, oranges, and some chocolates.
 And he would also come to talk to us with his scary helper “Knecht Ruprecht” who brought his wooden rod that he’d pretend to whip us with if we were bad.
-Needless to say we were scared to death.
-St. Nicolaus is the original Santa Claus and reading about him is so interesting if you haven’t done so yet, you can do that HERE.
+Needless to say, we were scared to death.
+St. Nicolaus is the original Santa Claus and reading about him is so interesting.

 So to combine the two and not make our kids totally left out in this country, we celebrate on the evening of the 24th but it is Santa Claus who brings them gifts although I do have to admit that I wish it would be the old ways in our house too.
 I love the origin of everything and don’t like how it has all gotten lost.